-Dato adheres to what you have set in “System Preferences › Language and Region”.
+Dato adheres to what you have set in “System Settings › General › Language and Region”.

 How can I change the first day of the week?

-Dato adheres to what you have set in “System Preferences › Language and Region”.
+Dato adheres to what you have set in “System Settings › General › Language and Region”.

 Can you localize the app into my language?

-All the date and time output and the calendar adhere to your locale preferences.
+All the date and time output and the calendar adhere to your locale settings.
 I have no plans to localize the app itself.

-I added a calendar to the Calendar app but it doesn’t show up in Dato
+I added a calendar to the Calendar app but it doesn’t show up in the app

 Can you add support for Google Calendar / Outlook 365 / Exchange?

 It’s already supported.
-Just add your calendars to the built-in Calendar app and then enable those calendars in the Dato preferences.
+Just add your calendars to the built-in Calendar app and then enable those calendars in the app settings.

 How can I customize the menu bar date and time format?

-If you just want to toggle a certain component, like date or time, use the checkboxes in the “General” preferences.
+If you just want to toggle a certain component, like date or time, see the “Menu Bar” pane in the Dato settings.

-If you want something more custom, go to “Dato › Preferences › Advanced”, and in the “Date & Time Format” text field, you can specify a datetime pattern.
+If you want something more custom, go to “Date & Time Format” text field.
+You can specify a datetime pattern.